pstorozenko/pstorozenko.github.io/content/posts/how-to-sum-like-a-boss.md

 ### Finding #1

 So this is one of these problems where at first results are strange, but a moment later they're obvious.
-The key factor is a low-level parallelisation that processor is able to perform when calculating sums for rows.
+The key factor is a low-level parallelization that the processor is able to perform when calculating sums for rows.

-First, observe that in general, summing operation is not parallelizable operation.
+First, observe that in general, the summing operation is not parallelizable.
 If you want to calculate sum of array $[1, 2, 3, 4]$ by visiting each element in turn, you have to calculate $0 + 1$, $1 + 2$, then $3 + 3$ and finally $6 + 4$.
 You could at one time calculate $1 + 2$ and $3 + 4$, and then do $3 + 7$ but it would require _jumping_ over the array.

-Not let's remind that julia has F-style memory layout with matrix being stored as a sequence of columns.
+Not let's remind that julia has F-style memory layout with a matrix being stored as a sequence of columns.
-This means (as discussed in a previous post) that to iterate along the memory, we have to iterate with outer loop over columns and inner over rows.
+This means (as discussed in a previous post) that to iterate along the memory, we have to iterate with the outer loop over columns and the inner over rows.

 Imagine that you have to sum elements of the following matrix $A$: